-- + UVA Office of Undergraduate Research (OUR)
+- UVA Office of Citizen Scholar Development's Undergraduate Research unit

 The following are a few external websites to continue your search.
 This list is just a starting point and UVA Global Internships does not endorse any of the following sites.

-An internship abroad will provide you with employer-desired experiences, and it may prove a valuable means to the end of enhancing your employability.
+An international internship will provide you with employer-desired experiences and skills, and it may prove a valuable means to the end of enhancing your employability.

 We have all heard facts and figures about the impact of certain experiences during college upon a new graduate’s employability.
 While the ultimate outcomes of paid and unpaid internships are proving a complex matter of study, employer desires are fairly clear.
 Increasingly, they appreciate two types of experiences when evaluating candidates: previous work and cross-cultural.
 95% of employers surveyed by the National Association of Colleges and Employers (NACE) say candidate experience is a factor when making hiring decisions.
 A majority of employers want candidates with “intercultural knowledge” and “knowledge of the U.S.’s role in the world and cultural diversity (within and outside the U.S.)” [American Association of Colleges and Universities, 2010].